I had to go to prison to learn how important the value of belonging is to mental health.

 It's easy to underestimate the role belonging has on your mental health.

-When someone is suffering with anxiety, depression, substance abuse or some other mental health problem, often the first instinct is to withdraw from community.
+When someone is suffering with anxiety, depression, substance abuse or some other mental health problem, often their first instinct is to withdraw from community.
+This is a mistake, and just makes the problem worse.
 As a therapist, I encourage people to find a way to get involved in the community.

 Volunteering in prison increased my sense of belonging.
 I learned that I was missed and that people looked forward to seeing me.
 They cared about how I was doing.
 I started to miss them too, and wondered how they were doing when they didn't show up to our group.
-Volunteering is now suspended due to the pandemic, and I wonder how how the men on the inside are doing.
+Volunteering has been suspended for almost two years since the pandemic, and I have to wonder how those men on the inside are doing.

-Volunteering helps your sense of connection to people that care about similar things.
-It a way to build skills and confidence.
-Unfortunately, volunteering has steeply declined in Canada over the last two decades.
+Volunteering, wherever you do it, helps your sense of connection to people that care about similar things.
+It a way to build skills and confidence, and a way to give.
+Unfortunately, volunteering has been in steep decline in Canada over the last two decades.
 But there is no shortage of need.

-Consider what you have to offer, and what you have to gain.
-Consider the possibilities; art, culture, sport and recreation, environmental activism, government, education or a spiritual community.
-It may even be in your own organization.
-Community involvement will give you an a deeper understanding of yourself, your capacity, skills and just how much you are needed.
+Consider what you have to offer, and what you have to gain from volunteering.
+There is a world of possibilities; art, culture, sport and recreation, environmental activism, government, education or a spiritual community.
+It may even be in your own company or organization.
+Community can allow you to use skills and strengths you may have but can't use elsewhere, building confidence, making new friends, and helping you see just how much you are needed by others.

 It will also help you know that no matter what you are struggling with, you are not alone.